 Having a budget is an important step in living the dream you always desired to live.
 You must know where your money flows each month and how you can rearrange it to suit your needs.

-It’s 2021 and if you don’t know why your expenses are through the roof, you seriously need to do something!
+It’s 2023 and if you don’t know why your expenses are through the roof, why you can’t afford to pay your wifi bill but have the money to spend on an iPhone, you seriously need to do something!

-To help you clarify some popular myths on budgeting, we’ve debunked 13 such Budgeting Myths!
+To help you clarify some popular myths on budgeting, I’ve debunked 13 such Budgeting Myths that you can’t afford to miss!

 Before we begin busting myths if you plan on Budgeting your expenses in printable form, here’s the link to my budgeting worksheet that I’m sure you’ll love!